Freehold vs leasehold

 This helps to pay for the upkeep and maintenance of communal areas.
 Within a block of flats, they would pay for the internal and external maintenance of communal areas such as gardens, hallways, elevators and building insurance.

 The fee payable is usually fixed but can change year on year.
-Make sure you ask your conveyancer or solicitor to fully explain all charges, and enquire as to whether the lease administrator has any plans for works that you will be responsible to pay for.
+Make sure you ask your conveyancer or solicitor to fully explain all charges, and enquire as to whether the lease administrator has any plans for works that you will be responsible for paying for.

 Leaseholder restrictions